nithashab2000/cybersecurity-labs/README.md

 - Compared file differences using 'diff' command to identify the updated password to the next level from the similiar content files
 - Bypassed forced logout by remotely executing a command via SSH to read the password without triggering '.bashrc'
 - Used a SUID binary to safely execute a privileged command and retrieve the next level's password
+- Used a TCP socket listener to deliver the password to a local binary that validates input over a specified port
 ---

 ## Skills Acquired